 As someone in recovery from binge eating disorder, shame in the way I look and the validity of my illness was something I struggled with for a very long time.
 When I was first diagnosed with an eating disorder, I was considered to have EDNOS(Eating Disorder Not Otherwise Specified).
-When I first opened up to someone about the nature of my disorder they said, “ So what!
+The first time I opened up to someone about the nature of my disorder they said, “ So what!
 Does that mean you just eat a lot of cake or something?”
-I was mortified, and this statement solidified the way I perceived society would look at me and my disorder.
-I didn’t feel my disorder was valid because I didn’t look “sick enough” and I wasn’t going to die.
+I was mortified.
+Their statement solidified the way I perceived society would look at me and my disorder.
+I didn’t feel my disorder was valid because I didn’t look “sick enough.”
+And I wasn’t going to die.

-After greater research and the addition of Binge eating disorder to the DSM-5 in 2013, more people started coming forth with the illness, and I didn’t feel so alone anymore.
+After greater research and the addition of Binge eating disorder to the DSM-5 in 2013, more people started coming forth with the illness.
+I didn’t feel so alone anymore.
 In all honesty, I never really felt alone in my disorder.
-I always shared the same emotions and fears as others I have encountered with an eating disorder, my illness just manifested itself differently, which doesn’t make it any less than any other disorder.
+I always shared the same emotions and fears as others I have encountered with an eating disorder.
+My illness just manifested itself differently.
+Which doesn’t make it any less than any other disorder.

-Binge eating disorder occurs in 1 out of 35 Americans, and is considered to be the most common eating disorder, so why is there such a stigma?
+Binge eating disorder occurs in 1 out of 35 Americans.
+It is considered to be the most common eating disorder.
+So why is there such a stigma?